Promoting Density While Fostering Community: The Crow Woods Cohousing Approach

 Benefits of Community-Oriented Housing

-A rendering of the living room of a home in Crow Woods, curtesy of Hybrid.
+A rendering of the living room of a home in Crow Woods, courtesy of Hybrid.

 Community-focused developments like Crow Woods offer numerous benefits such as: